SumoLogic/sumologic-documentation/docs/integrations/app-development/jfrog-artifactory.md

 ```

-## Install the Artifactory App and view the Dashboards
+## Installing the Artifactory App

-### Install the Sumo Logic App

-Now that you have set up collection, install the Sumo Logic App for Artifactory to use the pre-configured searches and [Dashboards](#Dashboard) that provide insight into your data.
+Now that you have set up collection, install the Sumo Logic App for Artifactory to use the pre-configured searches and Dashboards that provide insight into your data.

 To install the app: